michnardo/hello-vercel/README.md

 | **CI/CD**        | Already set with GitHub + Vercel                                |
 | **Versioning**   | Use Git branches to test new features                           |
 | **Testing**      | Add simple unit tests for game logic as it grows                |

 ---

+## 🚧 Current Development Focus

+Building: Multiplication Game (`/multiplication`)
+Next: Refactor non-MCQ pages for styling consistency

+---

+## 📝 Documentation Process

+- After every feature update, this README is revised and reviewed with ChatGPT to ensure alignment, progress tracking, and learning goal documentation.
+- Cursor assists in drafting, editing, and committing both code and documentation based on ChatGPT's guidance and my decisions.

+---